Devolutions/IronRDP/crates/session/README.md

 # IronRDP Session

-Abstract state machine on top of `ironrdp-graphics` crate.
+Abstract state machine to drive an RDP session.